CREPIC21/linux-server-wordpress-configuration/README.md

 - disable password authentication on the server(`PasswordAuthentication no`) and restart the SSH service:
 ```
 vim /etc/ssh/sshd_config

+// set PasswordAuthentication to no in the configuration file
+PasswordAuthentication no

 systemctl restart ssh
 ```
 - now you can SSH to the VM without password(you will not be asked for a password anymore: